sta/websocket-sharp/README.md

 websocket-sharp supports the **[HTTP Authentication (Basic/Digest)][rfc2617]**.

-As a **WebSocket Client**, you should set a pair of user name and password for the HTTP authentication, using the `WebSocket.SetCredentials (string, string, bool)` method before connecting.
+As a **WebSocket Client**, you should set a pair of user name and password for the HTTP authentication, by using the `WebSocket.SetCredentials (string, string, bool)` method before connecting.

 ```csharp
 ws.SetCredentials ("nobita", "password", preAuth);